mcasviper/docs/pages/web/hosting/diagnosis_database_errors/guide.en-gb.md

 #### Method 3: Delete unnecessary data

-Once you have made a [database backup](../web_hosting_database_export_guide/), log in to your [PHPMyAdmin interface](../creating-database/#accessing-the-phpmyadmin-interface) to delete any unnecessary data using the Drop, Delete and Truncate commands.
+Once you have made a [database backup](../web_hosting_database_export_guide/), log in to your [phpMyAdmin interface](../creating-database/#accessing-the-phpmyadmin-interface) to delete any unnecessary data using the Drop, Delete and Truncate commands.

 Then update the data usage from the `Databases`{.action} tab of the relevant service.
 Click on the `...`{.action} button next to the database concerned, then select `Recalculate the quota`{.action}.